Puslapio vaizdai

 Antickt

 Antickt us all.
-What needs more words; good Night.
+What needs more words; good Night..
 Good Antony, your Hand.

 Pom..
 I'll try you on the Shoar.

 Ant.
-And fhall, Sir, give's your Hand.
+And shall, Sir, give's your Hand.

 Pom.
 Oh, Antony, you have my Father's House..
 But what, we are Friends?
-Come down into the Bear.
-Eno.
-Take heed you fall not,
+Come down into the Boar.

 Men.
 I'll not on Shoar.

-No, to my Cabin-these Drums!
+No, to my Cabin these Drums!

 These Trumpets, Flutes! what!